Model Merging Scaling Laws in Large Language Models: Conclusion

 \section{Conclusion}

 This paper presented a simple, predictive \emph{merging scaling law} that links model size and the number of merged experts via a floor+tail power law.
 This law unifies a broad set of empirical regularities: larger bases lower the size-dependent floor, most improvement arrives at small \(k\), variance contracts with additional experts, method gaps compress at scale, and merge order quickly becomes inconsequential.
 The same power law form holds in-domain and cross-domain, and transfers across architectures and representative merging methods.
 Beyond description, the law is prescriptive.
 A lightweight fit from a few early points forecasts the full loss–vs.–\(k\) curve and recommends an efficient expert count, enabling budget-aware decisions about when to stop adding experts and how to trade off scaling the base model versus increasing \(k\).
-Together, these results elevate merging from heuristic practice to a computationally efficient, planable alternative to multitask fine-tuning.
+Expert capacity, such as LoRA rank, adapter width, or fine-tuning token budget, is absorbed into the fitted floor and tail in this study and remains a natural additional scaling axis.
+Together, these results elevate merging from heuristic practice to a computationally efficient, budget-aware alternative to multitask fine-tuning.